EzekielLoty/FBrefDataScraper/README.md

 # FBref Data Scraper

 This is a simple data scraping tool that extracts football player statistics tables from [FBref](https://fbref.com/) team pages.
-It parses raw HTML files (saved directly from the FBref website) and outputs structured CSV files for further analysis.
+It parses raw HTML files (saved directly from the FBref website) and outputs structured CSV files with player data for further analysis.

 ## 📁 Project Structure